-1. Overview.
+- 1. Overview.
 As described in Section 5C, graduate assistantships are established by contract.
 Assistantships are neither faculty nor staff appointments.
 They are effectively studentships.
 Graduate assistantships do not accrue any leave time as a fringe benefit.
-There is no provision whatsoever for vacation or sick leave within an assistantship.

-2. Expectations of Enrollment.
-Students holding assistantships must also be enrolled as fulltime students (12 credits during Fall and Spring).
-This enrollment implies expectations for progress toward a graduate degree in accordance with the student's Plan of Study and the specific expectations established in annual evaluation documents and in meetings with the student's Research Director.

-3. Planned Absences.
+There is no provision whatsoever for vacation or sick leave within an assistantship. - 2.
+Expectations of Enrollment.
+Students holding assistantships must also be enrolled as full-time students (12 credits during Fall and Spring).
+This enrollment implies expectations for progress toward a graduate degree in accordance with the student's Plan of Study and the specific expectations established in annual evaluation documents and in meetings with the student's Research Director. - 3.
+Planned Absences.
 Regardless of the student's source of assistantship support, all planned absences from the university for non-professional purposes of longer than one day must be documented in advance using the Planned Absence Approval Form available from the Graduate Program Coordinator.
-The assistantship stipend may be unpaid during the absence, for reasons including but not limited to the following:

-- The planned absence prevents a GRA from contributing an average of 20 hours of effort per week toward the project sponsoring the assistantship during any single pay period. - The planned absence interferes with the normal performance of any assigned GTA duties.
+The assistantship stipend may be unpaid during the absence, for reasons including but not limited to the following: - The planned absence prevents a GRA from contributing an average of 20 hours of effort per week toward the project sponsoring the assistantship during any single pay period.